 But inspectors could not see between the two layers of a lap joint..
 And that’s exactly where the old boiler in Brockton showed its age.
 A crack in the steel, perhaps imperceptible when constructed, had slowly widened under years of strain.
 As the boiler heated and cooled, the crack widened.
 Gradually the steel weakened until it gave way in a massive explosion.

 When the riveted plates let go, one end of the boiler tore away and blew completely through the factory wall.
-It careened through the engineer’s house, tearing off the roof, though sparing his wife, and smashed into the house next door where it punched a hole in the wall.
+It careened through the Rockwell’s house, tearing off the roof, though sparing his wife, and smashed into the house next door where it punched a hole in the wall.
 Hannah Hood, the house’s occupant, was unhurt but shaken.

 The factory had four floors constructed over the boiler room.
 The initial explosion brought those floors and the workers in them crashing down, trapping workers in the debris.
 That first blast brought curious neighbors outside to investigate that loud whump sound.

 The explosion scattered coals from the boiler’s fire pit.
 The plant’s water tower then collapsed onto the roof.
 Most of the five-story plant soon came crashing down, each floor collapsing onto the one below it like a stack of pancakes.
 The collapse instantly disabled the sprinkler system in the building.

 Within moments of the first, a second explosion went off.
 The factory maintained a small shed at the rear of the boiler room where it stored naphtha, gasoline and cement.